 We are thrilled that Pastor Nerren has been allowed to return home to his family, who have desperately needed him.
 We are also grateful for the personal engagement and concern of Ambassador Kenneth Juster and Consul General Morgan Parker, as well as Senators Marsha Blackburn (TN) and James Lankford (OK), and Representatives Scott DesJarlais (TN-4) and Jody Hice (GA-10), including their staff, regarding their commitment on behalf of Pastor Nerren.
 As we told you, these Members of Congress recently sent a congressional letter to India urging Pastor Nerren’s freedom.
 In addition, we are thankful for Senator Lamar Alexander (TN), who personally met with our team and Pastor Nerren’s wife, and for the engagement and support of Representative Mark Green (TN-7).

 Unfortunately, India is ranked No. 10 on Open Doors 2019 World Watch List, which monitors Christian persecution.
 It has moved up 11 spots since 2015, indicating a sharp increase in extreme persecution.
 Open Doors states that “the primary force for persecution in India is Hindu nationalism, which advocates for the belief that India belongs to Hindus and people of other faiths should find somewhere else to live, work and worship.”

-Today we celebrate the return of Pastor Nerren to his family in the U.S. His over seven-month ordeal is finally over thanks to your continued support of our tireless efforts for his freedom.
-But let us not forget the Christians in India and all over the world who are facing persecution daily, simply because of their faith.
+Today we celebrate the return of Pastor Nerren to his family in the U.S. His over seven-month ordeal has finally ended thanks to your continued support of our tireless efforts for his freedom.
+But let us not forget the Christians in India and all over the world who are facing persecution daily simply because of their faith.
 Please continue to pray for them, as well as all who suffer persecution for their faith.
 Our work for the persecuted Church does not stop.

 This article was co-authored by ACLJ Senior Counsel CeCe Heil.